celestiaorg/docs/developers/blobstreamx-proof-queries.md

 ### 1. Data root inclusion proof

-To prove the data root is committed to by the Blobstream smart contract, we will need to provide a Merkle proof of the data root tuple to a data root tuple root.
+To prove the data root is committed to by the BlobstreamX smart contract, we will need to provide a Merkle proof of the data root tuple to a data root tuple root.
 This can be created using the [`data_root_inclusion_proof`](https://github.com/celestiaorg/celestia-core/blob/c3ab251659f6fe0f36d10e0dbd14c29a78a85352/rpc/client/http/http.go#L492-L511)